wmcmurray/websocket-framework/README.md

 **Licence :** GNU General Public License, version 3.0 (GPLv3)

+**Please note :** this is an early version so the API is likely to change a bit in future versions.

 Features
 -------------------------
 * **Easy** to use API
-* **Control your servers remotely** from a JavaScript client with the Admin API (kick clients, shutdown server, etc.)
+* **Remote control** of servers via a JavaScript client (kick clients, shutdown/reboot server, etc.)
 * **Multiple servers** configuration based on the same core
 * **A groups system** enabling internal communications between group clients (like a chatrooms in a chat)
 * **Connected clients limit** to prevent your servers from exploding